arq5x/gemini/docs/content/tools.rst

 n/a   n/a      H-H       NO          2          singleton (unphaseable) HETs have priority 2.
-R-H   H-H      H-H       one         3          should be a rare occurrence H-H   H-H      H-H       NO          3          should be a rare occurrence A-R   H-H      H-H       both        NA         exclude hom-alts from un-affecteds R-R   H-H      H-H       both        NA         phaseable, but alts are on the same chroms.
+R-H   H-H      H-H       one         3          should be a rare occurrence H-H   H-H      H-H       NO          3          should be a rare occurrence H-H   UNK      H-H       NO          3          missing parent and all hets.
+A-R   H-H      H-H       both        NA         exclude hom-alts from un-affecteds R-R   H-H      H-H       both        NA         phaseable, but alts are on the same chroms.
 ===   ===      ====      =========   ========   ================================================